varunkumardev/amitmerchant1990.github.io/_posts/2021-09-27-custom-thumbnails-for-native-video-element-in-html.md

 (Try opening the video in fullscreen)

-As you can tell, now that we are using the `poster` attribute on the `<video>` element (where we have given a *.png* image), it will be now shown as a thumbnail for this video... just like a YouTube thumbnail!
+As you can tell, now that we are using the `poster` attribute on the `<video>` element (where we have given a *.png* image), it will be now shown as a thumbnail for this video instead of a blank screen... just like a YouTube thumbnail!